-The Points of Departure (PODs) and toxicological endpoints of concern used for acute and chronic dietary as well as non-dietary [incidental oral (hand-to-mouth activity), dermal, and inhalation exposure] risk assessments are tabulated below.
-Exposure durations are: Short-(1-7 days); Intermediate-1-6 months); and Long-term (greater than 6 months).
-Once PODs are developed, safety factors (SF) and uncertainty factors (UF) are used in conjunction with the PODs to derive a safe exposure level, generally referred to as reference dose (RfD), acceptable daily intake (ADI) or a safe margin of exposure (MOE).
+Points of departure (PODs) (No Observed Adverse Effect Level [NOAEL]; Benchmark Dose [BMD]) are determined from the toxicological database based on the most sensitive endpoints.
+Once PODs are developed, safety factors (SF) and uncertainty factors (UF) are used in conjunction with the PODs to derive a safe exposure level, generally referred to as reference dose (RfD) or acceptable daily intake (ADI).